Bare & Covered Forms

 From a Song by 聖徳太子.

-Sometimes, a particular form may avoided because the resulting word would be homophonous to an existing word.
+Sometimes, a particular form may be avoided because the resulting word would be homophonous to an existing word.
 The one example that immediately comes to mind is 白身.
 This is the white of an egg or the white flesh of certain species of fish.
 This word is read as しろみ.
 It is not read as しらみ presumably because this word means louse (虱・蝨).

 白魚 しらうお = Icefish しろうお = Ice goby

-Instances of Loss of 被覆形
+Loss of 被覆形

 There have been some words where the 被覆形 has essentially disappeared from the language.
 This is not surprising as not all words share this kind of phenomenon.